moise-mulungu/mixed-react-projects/project-info/teamdm/tech/css/flow-layout.md

    <p>Paragraph Two</p>
       ```

  4. The bigger margin wins: this happens when margins are asymmetrical which means, the top element has 72px of space below, while the bottom element only has 24px for example.

   5. Margins can collapse in the same direction:  all the examples we've seen involve adjacent opposite margins: the bottom of one element overlaps with the top of the next element.
 Surprisingly, margins can collapse even in the same direction.

+***howtocss: margin collapse:: collapsing in the same direction***:
   ```js
   <style>
     .parent {